decentraland/documentation/content/creator/sdk7/optimizing/scene-limitations.md

 In order to improve performance in the metaverse, we have established a set of limits that every scene must follow.
 These limits are per-parcel.
 So the larger the scene, the higher these limits are set.

-When working with the [Creators Hub]({{< ref "/content/creator/scene-editor/editor-installation.md" >}}), you can see stats about the resources used by 3D models in your scene, together with the limits for your scene.
+When working with the [Creator Hub]({{< ref "/content/creator/scene-editor/editor-installation.md" >}}), you can see stats about the resources used by 3D models in your scene, together with the limits for your scene.

 <img src="/images/editor/triangle-limit1.png" width="250" />